How Cannabinoids Affect the Brain

 Long-Term Psychological Effects

-With long-term use, cannabinoids can slowly deteriorate brain processes and structures to the point where a person has difficulty managing the affairs of everyday life.
-Brain chemical imbalances continue to worsen causing any number of psychological problems to develop.
+With long-term use, the cannabinoids in marijuana can slowly deteriorate brain processes and structures to the point where a person has difficulty managing the affairs of everyday life.
+Brain chemical imbalances continue to worsen, causing any number of psychological problems to develop.

 Long-term psychological effects from cannabinoid use include: